brianhigh/research-computing/Databases.md

 ========================================================

 - When to use it
   - Tracking multiple samples and locations
+  - Recording survey and interview answers

 NoSQL
 ========================================================